onur1/bbq/README.md

 n, err := q.Read(buffer)
 ```

 Reads up to `len(buffer)` items from the queue, blocking if the queue is empty until data becomes available or the queue is closed.
+Returns the number of items read or ErrQueueClosed if the queue has been closed.

 #### `ReadUntil`